JsAndDotNet/Fitbit/README.md

 3. Build up the number of steps carefully, keeping in line with the steps/time guide.

 > NOTE: My original [steps spreadsheet is here](https://github.com/JsAndDotNet/Fitbit/blob/main/Steps%20Calculator.xlsx) if you wish to make your own adjustments or have a printed copy.
-You'll need to click ('raw view') to download.
+You'll need to click ('View raw') to download.

 &nbsp;
 # Full Description